Nursing Interventions for Acute Pain Management

 Superficial Pain

-Superficial somatic pain comes from structures closer to the surface of the body, like the skin and mucus membranes.
+Superficial somatic pain comes from structures closer to the body’s surface, like the skin and mucus membranes.

 Location